dound/gae-sessions/README.markdown

        efficient storage and CPU usage.
      - Frequency of writes is minimized by *only writing if there is a change*, and *only once per request* (when the response is being sent).
+     - Session data is lazily loaded - if you don't use the session for a request, zero overhead is added.
  * __Simple to Use__
      - Easily installed as WSGI Middleware.
      - Session values are accessed via a dictionary interface.